 - Salmon, sardines contain good oils for a healthy heart

 - Sweetcorn for salads, soups, stews, fritters, bread

-- Herbs and spices use these in place of salt to add flavour to your food
+- Herbs and spices use these in place of salt to add flavor to your food

-- Oatcakes contain soluble fibre, which can help lower cholesterol
+- Oatcakes contain soluble fiber, which can help lower cholesterol

-- Lentils, couscous, other grains excellent staples that add fibre to your diet
+- Lentils, couscous, other grains excellent staples that add fiber to your diet

 - Porridge oats contains slow release sugars that can keep you feeling fuller for longer